Cosmological Averaging in Nonminimally Coupled Gravity: Global K-monopoles in gravity

 Figure \ref{fig3} shows the dependence of

 on the radial coordinate $r$ for several values of $\alpha$ (solid lines), assuming $F(T) = -0.1T^2$.
-As illustrated, $\widebar {\mathcal W} (r)$ approaches zero (dashed black line) for sufficiently large values of $r$ for all convergent values of $\alpha$ ($\alpha>3/2$).
+As illustrated, $\mathcal W_r$ approaches zero (dashed black line) for sufficiently large values of $r$ for all models considered with $\alpha > 3/2$.
 This shows that a modified von Laue condition defined by